panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 But objects can be nested in other objects.
 In other words, some properties can contain objects.

-In such case, you still can use the object destructuring and access properties from deep.
+In such a case, you still can use the object destructuring and access properties from deep.
 Here's the basic syntax:

 ```javascript
 const { nestedObjectProp: { identifier } } = expression;